Frequently Asked Questions

 the fruit during shipping.

 Fruit is always hand-packed in gift trays.
 Order two or more gift trays and those trays are placed into a larger carton for shipping.
-Each individual tray can easily be given as a separate gift.
 Our cartons are sealed and inspected to make sure your gift arrives just like we packed it.

 Can I customize my gift with a special greeting?